Delicious Library alternatives

 2017.
 Delicious Library restricted to looking up items on Amazon US and Amazon Canada only.

-Book management software for Mac, specifically Delicious Library, will no longer receive updates for ebook metadata from Amazon, particularly from European Amazon sites.
-This decision has been made collectively by Amazon sites in Germany, Italy, France, Japan, Spain, and The United Kingdom, severing their ties with Delicious Monster this week.
-However, Amazon sites in the United States and Canada will continue to function for the time being.
-It's important to note that these sites primarily cater to English-speaking users and predominantly offer items for sale in North America.
-Amazon consistently restricts third-party ebook software and apps from accessing its content, whether on Kindle or in its book-store.
-This behavior suggests Amazon's desire to establish a monopoly as a book provider and exert control over every aspect of book consumption.
-It brings to mind the notable issue surrounding the novel "1984."
+Book management software for Mac Delicious Library will no longer update ebook metadata from Amazon, at least from European Amazon sites.
+The Amazon platforms in Germany, Italy, France, Japan, Spain and the United Kingdom have all chosen to end their relationship with Delicious Monster this week.
+Amazon sites in the United States and Canada will continue to function for now (though they are predominantly in English and primarily offer items for sale in North America).
+Amazon remains steadfast in restricting third-party ebook software and apps from accessing its content (whether on Kindle or in the bookstore).
+The company aims to establish itself as the sole book provider and control every aspect of how you engage with book content.
+Remember the 1984 issue?

 2013.
 Delicious Library 3 gets smart recommendations